pablovegan/Python-tips-tools/README.md

 1. Create a config file `mkdocs.yml`.
 You can simply copy the file in this repo and change the basic info like the site's name or URL.

 2. Add a `docs` folder.
-Usually it contains an `index.md` markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
-To create the remaining documentation pages, we use the script `gen_ref_nav.py`.
-Inside the script, you need to change the name of the folder containing your library in the `PATH_LIBRARY` variable.
-An `index.md` markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
+Usually, it contains an `index.md` markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
+It also contains additional markdown files that we want to display as pages in our site.
+To create the documentation for our package using the docstrings, we use the script `gen_ref_nav.py`.
+Inside the script, you only need to change the name of the folder containing your library in the `PATH_LIBRARY` variable.
 Again, you can simply copy the docs folder in this repo and modify the script.

-3. Add a Github workflow to build and deploy the website.
+3. Add a Github workflow to build and deploy the website in Github Pages.
 You can just copy the workflow in `.github/workflows/documentation.yml` (more on workflows later on).
 Whenever you push changes to Github, the documentation will be updated.

 This repository's documentation can be found in https://pablovegan.github.io/Python-tips-tools-Benasque/.